Let There Be Love (Oasis song): Music video

 The video is a montage of some of Oasis' live shows during the summer of 2005 including clips of the gigs at Hampden Park and the City of Manchester Stadium.
 The clips do not actually show the band playing 'Let There Be Love', as the band didn't play the song at either of these gigs.
 Later, the video clip appeared on their Don't Believe the Truth tour rockumentary, Lord Don't Slow Me Down.

 Live performances

-The song has only been played live twice, the first on an Italian radio show in late 2005 and the second closing a concert in Santiago de Chile, in 2006.
+The song has only been played live 5 times, the first three on London, and last two times on an Italian and Dutch radio shows in late 2005.
 However, both were acoustic performances featuring only Noel Gallagher.
 Oasis also performed the song on several television shows, such as BBC's Top of the Pops, but these TV performances were done by playback, so the song was never actually performed live by the entire band.
-The recording of the song was played at the last show of the Don't Believe the Truth Tour, in Mexico City.